bezysoftware/autosats/README.md

 * `--network` specifies the name of the Docker network that Bitcoind is running inside - you can ignore this if your Bitcoind isn't running inside a container
   * In that case you might want to set `-e Bitcoin__Url="http://host.docker.internal:8332"`
 * `-p` exposes the inner port (80) to be available on an external port (8081) - the app will become available on this port (e.g. http://umbrel.local:8081)
+* `-v` mounts a volume on the host to persist data inside the container
+* `-d` run the container in detached mode (your console won't be blocked)
 * `bezysoftware/autosats:latest` is the name of the image, latest released version
   * You can set a fixed version (`:v0.0.1`)
   * Or you can use absolutely latest version `ghcr.io/bezysoftware/autosats:latest` (built from `main`) which is published to [Github Container Repository](https://github.com/bezysoftware/autosats/pkgs/container/autosats)